(Christian Marriage Document)

 We are delighted that you have decided to get married, and even more delighted that you are considering having your wedding service take place within the Christian Church, with prayers and God’s blessing.
 Our prayer is that you will experience in your marriage a deepening love and understanding of one another, joy and fulfilment together, and a happy and secure home and family in which to bring up children for God.

-There are many different ideas about what marriage is meant to be but Christians see marriage as a life-long commitment between a man and a woman, made publicly and before God, involving promises and responsibilities.
+There are many different ideas about what marriage is meant to be, but Christians understand marriage as a life-long commitment between a man and a woman, made publicly and before God, involving promises and responsibilities.

 To be married before God involves accepting the Biblical teaching that: